-- Increase your holding time: Capital gains tax rates are lower for assets that were held for more than a year than those held for less than a year.
+- Increase your holding time for lower capital gains: Capital gains tax rates are lower for assets that were held for more than a year than those held for less than a year.

 - Use the right accounting method: The accounting method that you use (e.g., FIFO, LIFO, etc.) can have a significant impact on your tax rates.
 In general, FIFO has the lowest tax rates because you’re selling your oldest positions first.

-- Harvest loss for tax purposes: Tax loss harvesting involves selling unrealized losses in order to recognize the loss in the current tax year and then replacing the cryptocurrency in your portfolio in order to reduce your current year tax burden.
+- Harvest loss for tax purposes: Tax-loss harvesting involves selling unrealized losses to recognize the loss in the current tax year and then replacing the cryptocurrency in your portfolio in order to reduce your current year's tax burden.

 - Donate crypto: Cryptocurrency donations aren’t subject to capital gains tax and you can write off the entire value of the donation.
 It can be a great way to support a cause that you love while reducing your tax burden.

 Tax season is a stressful time for many Americans, and we do understand that as a crypto user, trader, or investor you may have even greater anxiety- but we hope that our checklist and guide about how to prepare your crypto taxes comes to the rescue!

 With the IRS cracking down on the space, it has never been more important to ensure that you accurately prepare your taxes, although that doesn’t mean that you should leave opportunities to reduce your tax burden on the table.